websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/propagating-fragment-changes.md

     ![Select the elements where you want to propagate the latest Fragment changes.](./propagating-fragment-changes/images/03.png)

-## Propagating the Fragment Changes for All the Fragments
+## Propagating Changes Automatically for All the Fragments

 Using this option, any [Fragment change](../../developer-guide/developing-page-fragments/using-the-fragments-editor.md) propagates automatically to all elements where the Fragment exists.
 You need access to the Liferay DXP [System Settings](../../../system-administration/configuring-liferay/system-settings.md) to configure this option.